KelvinHere/mysql-basics/README.md

 * This will group all AlbumIds and calculate the sum of each

+## Insert
+insert into MediaType (Name) values ("Test Media Type 1");
+- Will create a new media type "Test Media Type 1" into the MediaType table

+insert into Album (Title, ArtistId) values ("Boy", 150);
+- Will insert Title-Boy ArtistId-150 into Album table cols

+## Multiple Inserts
+INSERT INTO
+	projects(name, start_date, end_date)
+VALUES
+	('AI for Marketing','2019-08-01','2019-12-31'),
+	('ML for Sales','2019-05-15','2019-11-20');
+    ...
+    ...
+    ...

 C2
 `select Track.Name as TrackName, Genre.Name as GenreType from Track inner join Genre on Track.GenreId = Genre.GenreId where Genre.Name = 'Jazz';`
 Selects track name and genre type, filters all but Jazz genre.